ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-After this process is completed it is possible to look up our wallet and verify that 12 outgoing transactions were sent on our wallet.
+After this process is completed it is possible to look up our wallet and verify that 12 outgoing messages were sent on our wallet.
 Is it also possible to call the `processed?` GET method using the query_id we initially used in the console.
 If this request has been processed correctly it provides a result of `-1` (true).

 ## 🏁 Conclusion